yangsec888/www_wmap/Readme.md

 ```

 ####  More Setup Details
-For more information on local installation, please use my demo instance deployment at [Setup.md](Setup.md) for your reference.
+For more information on local installation, please use my instance deployment example at [Setup.md](Setup.md) for your reference.

-### Demo Instance
-The application is deployed into a demo instance at [www.wmap.io](https://www.wmap.io/).
-You can logon to it by using demo user 'admin' and password 'admin123'.

 ### Usage